How to Document Additional Living Expenses for a Florida Hurricane Insurance Claim

 6. Track Mileage for Increased Travel Costs

-Keep track of your additional mileage and fuel costs if your temporary housing is farther from your work, school, or other essential locations.
+If your temporary housing is farther from your work, school, or other essential locations, keep track of your additional mileage and fuel costs.
 Use a mileage log to record the distance driven daily and calculate how much extra you spend on gas or public transportation.

 Be sure to include the date, the purpose of the trip, the starting and ending locations, and the total distance traveled.